-When you open LandscapePro, you will get the Home screen.
+When you open LandscapePro, you will see the Home screen.

-To begin working on a Landscape image, click on the Open Image button.
+To begin working on an image, click on the Open Image button.
 This will let you browse to the image you want to work on.
 Alternatively, drag an image onto LandscapePro or use the Open With… command from your computer’s file browser.

-After pressing Continue, areas of the image will be automatically selected and you can fix them using the Selection Editing Tools .
+After pressing Continue, areas of the image will be automatically selected.
+You can adjust the selection using the Selection Editing Tools .

-After pressing Continue again you can optionally adjust the Horizon.
+After pressing Continue again you have the option to adjust the Horizon.